waitinfuture/emapreduce/intl.en-US/Best Practice/Submit Storm topologies to process data in Kafka on E-MapReduce.md

 -   Run a Storm topology.

-    Log on to the Hadoop cluster, copy the examples-1.1-shaded.jar file \(the test topic data is compiled to this file in step 2\) to the emr-header-1 node.
+    Log on to the Hadoop cluster, compile the project and copy the examples-1.1-shaded.jar file that under/target/shaded directory to the emr-header-1 node.
 In this example, the file is stored in the HDFS root directory.
 Run the following command to submit the topology:

     ```
     /usr/lib/storm-current/bin/storm jar examples-1.1-shaded.jar com.aliyun.emr.example.storm.StormKafkaSample test aaa.bbb.ccc.ddd hdfs://emr-header-1:9000 sample